BURY THE HATCHET: Prayer for My P’ah-Be

 Originally organized by the Missoula Art Museum and curated by John Calsbeek, Associate Curator, and Brandon Reintjes, Senior Curator.
 Organized in Portland by Kathleen Ash-Milby, Curator of Native American Art.

-John Hitchcock is an Artist, Professor of Art and Associate Dean of Arts at the University of Wisconsin-Madison.
+John Hitchcock (Comanche) is an Artist, Professor of Art and Associate Dean of Arts at the University of Wisconsin-Madison.
 Professor Hitchcock has served as Faculty Director of The Studio Learning Community and Art Department Graduate Chair.
 He is an award-winning artist who uses the print medium to explore relationships of community, land, and culture.
 He has taught printmaking at UW-Madison since 2001.
 Prior to that he was at the University of Minnesota, Morris.
 He holds a Master of Fine Arts degree from Texas Tech University.